Krasjet/kb/README.md

 Build
 -----

-First, make sure Xlib and JACK are installed.
+First, make sure JACK, Xlib, and libxi are installed.
 For Arch-based distros, they can be installed by

-    $ pacman -S libx11 jack2
+    $ pacman -S jack2 libx11 libxi

 For Debian-based distros, install the dependencies by

-    $ apt-get install libx11-dev libjack-jackd2-dev
+    $ apt-get install libjack-jackd2-dev libx11-dev libxi-dev

+If you don't want to use libxi, check out the `no_ext` branch.
+The `no_ext` version works exactly the same, but it might have some issues capturing input within REAPER on Linux.

 You also need a C99-compatible C compiler and POSIX make.
 After all the requirement are satisfied, run

     $ make